viperproject/smt-scope/README.md

 Similarly, if you have a log file which takes too long to load into the Axiom Profiler, hitting Cancel will cause the tool to work with the portion loaded so far.

+To correctly parse the log file, we impose a few [restrictions](smt-log-parser/design-docs/restrictions.md) on the smt2 file given to z3.

 ## Obtaining Z3 logs from various verification tools that use Z3 (feel free to add more)

 ### Boogie